tiozo/FCJ-AWS-Study/AWS Study/AWS Cloud Containers/AWS Cloud Containers.md

 ### Containerized Approach

 Help debugging process easier because you only debugging a "process/services" at one time without affecting the other "healthy" services.
+The container will remains consistent regardless of deployment.

+### Container and Scale

+It is important for scale when using containers.